Evacuation Day (Massachusetts)

-Evacuation Day is a holiday observed on March 17 in Suffolk County, Massachusetts (which includes the cities of Boston, Chelsea, and Revere, and the town of Winthrop) and also by the public schools in Somerville, Massachusetts.
+Evacuation Day is a holiday observed on March 17 in Suffolk County, Massachusetts (which includes the cities of Boston, Chelsea, and Revere, and the town of Winthrop), and also by the public schools in Somerville, Massachusetts.
 The holiday commemorates the evacuation of British forces from the city of Boston following the siege of Boston, early in the American Revolutionary War.
-Schools and government offices are closed.
-If March 17 falls on a weekend, schools and government offices are closed on the following Monday in observance.
+Some schools and government offices may be closed.
+If March 17 falls on a weekend, schools and government offices may be closed on the following Monday in observance.
 It is the same day as Saint Patrick's Day, a coincidence that played a role in the establishment of the holiday.

 Historical background

 The 11-month siege of Boston ended when the Continental Army under the command of George Washington fortified Dorchester Heights in early March 1776 with cannons captured at Ticonderoga.
 British General William Howe's garrison and navy were threatened by these positions, and they were forced to decide between attack and retreat.
 Howe decided to retreat in order to prevent what could have been a repeat of the Battle of Bunker Hill, withdrawing from Boston to Nova Scotia on March 17, 1776.

 The British evacuation was Washington's first victory of the war.
 It was also a huge morale boost for the Thirteen Colonies.